 A few things to bear in mind

-Firstly, it’s usually based on a statistical sample of customers, not all customers.
+First, it’s usually based on a statistical sample of customers, not all customers.
 The research company can work out a sample size to give you a degree of confidence in the results.
 But there’ll always be some small degree of error.

 But with continuous research panels, you won’t have the same group of respondents each time you do the research.
 Respondent circumstances change.
 So, your before, during and after results for advertising impact won’t track the same group of customers.

 And finally, there’s what you can actually measure with this type of research.
-You can ask people if they remember an advert for example.
-But remembering an advert doesn’t mean you like it, or that it’s going to persuade you to buy.
+You can ask people if they remember an advert, for example.
+But remembering an advert doesn’t mean you like it.
+Or that it’s going to persuade you to buy.

 Full post campaign evaluations